DerekYang2/FluentDL/README.md

 <details>
   <summary><b>Click to learn more about file sound quality</b></summary>

   You cannot determine the quality of a file by checking its bitrate.
 Files can be transcoded (converted), meaning a FLAC or high-bitrate file may have originated from a low-quality source. <a href="https://erikstechcorner.com/2020/09/how-to-check-if-your-flac-files-are-really-lossless/">Here</a> is a guide on using Spek, a spectrogram tool, to verify audio file quality.
+Spek is bundled with FluentDL.

   #### Additional Notes:
   - As verified through spectrogram, the highest quality YouTube sources use the very efficient OPUS codec.
 The issue is OPUS containers, such as `.ogg` or `.webm`, have poor metadata support and compatibility.
 FluentDL transcodes them into a FLAC in order to maintain original quality and support metadata.
 However, they are NOT actually lossless and is an example of transcoding.